 • All psychology majors take the course Personal & Professional Development, where they work to connect who they are to their vocational and other ambitions.

-• The psychology department has offered a two-part course, Childhood in the Developing World in Guatemala, with a fall term on campus and two weeks in Guatemala over J-term.
+• The psychology department has offered a two-part course, Childhood in the Developing World in Guatemala, with a fall term on campus and 10 days in Guatemala over J-term.
 Students of psychology, education or social welfare may especially be interested in learning how cultural, economic and social factors affect development in children in the developing world.
 Students can use their Augie Choice $2,000 for this or other study-abroad opportunities.

 The best way to get career-ready?
 Jump in and do the work.
 Summer internships give students the chance to use classroom lessons in real-world settings.
 Meet four of the Augustana students who chose to stay local to share their talents and hone their skills for future careers.